ignacionr/cypher-net/README.md

 ﻿# cypher-net

-A simple example of using symmetric and assymetric encryption in .NET
+A simple example of using symmetric and asymmetric encryption in .NET

 ## Usage